airpwr/airpwr/README.md

 	-Packages <String[]>
-		A list of packages and their versions to be used in the fetch or shell command Must be in the form name[:version]
+		A list of packages and their versions to be used in the fetch or shell command Must be in the form name[:version][:configuration]
 		  - When the version is omitted, the latest available is used
 		  - Version must be in the form [Major[.Minor[.Patch]]] or 'latest'
-		  - If the Minor or Patch is omitted, the latest available is used (e.g. pkg:7 will select the latest version with Major version 7) When this parameter is omitted, packages are read from a file named 'pwr.json' in the current working directory
+		  - If the Minor or Patch is omitted, the latest available is used (e.g. pkg:7 will select the latest version with Major version 7)
+		  - When the configuration is omitted, the default used When this parameter is omitted, packages are read from a file named 'pwr.json' in the current working directory
 		  - The file must have the form { "packages": ["pkg:7", ... ] }